 The program provides you with 460 hours of instruction and hands-on training, with an additional 85 hours of industry certifications delivered over four months.

-As a shellfish aquaculture technician certificate graduate, your skills are applicable to shellfish aquaculture operations in coastal BC, nationally and internationally.
+As a Shellfish Aquaculture Technician certificate graduate, your skills are applicable to shellfish aquaculture operations in coastal BC and national and international locations.

-After completing the certificate program you will qualify for the position of shellfish biologist, aquatic biologist, fisheries field technician, shellfish culturist, aquarist, shellfish hatchery technician/manager, shellfish stock enhancement and assessment technician, algologist or algal technician, shellfish health technician, research assistant, laboratory technician, shellfish aquaculture site manager, shellfish aquaculture production manager, shellfish fisheries manager, aquaculture/fisheries sales personnel, shellfish processing staff, environmental education outreach, federal/provincial government licensing agent or fisheries/shellfish aquaculture consultant.
+After completing the certificate program, you will qualify for positions such as fisheries field technician, shellfish culturist, aquarist, shellfish hatchery technician/manager, shellfish stock enhancement and assessment technician, algologist or algal technician, shellfish health technician, research assistant and fish laboratory technician.
+This program prepares graduates for future senior-level roles, including shellfish aquaculture site manager, shellfish aquaculture production manager, shellfish fisheries manager, aquaculture/fisheries salesperson, shellfish processing staff, environmental education outreach worker, federal/provincial government licensing agent or fisheries/shellfish aquaculture consultant.

-You can also further your training and education to become a graduate student and or teacher specializing in Shellfish Aquaculture and Algology.
+You can also further your training and education to become a graduate student and or teacher specializing in Shellfish Aquaculture and Algology (for those with B.Sc./M.Sc. degree).

 BC Shellfish Growers Association Members